-It is worth noting that the construction in~\cite{tub3} can be easily adopted to the $\mathfrak{sl}_2$-cobordism framework using the \textit{$\mathfrak{sl}_2$-foamation} of Lauda, Queffelec and Rose~\cite{lqr1} (and Blanchet cobordisms~\cite{bla1} due to sign issues).
-Moreover, it turns out that the relation between $\mathfrak{sl}_3$-webs and the multitableaux language is surprisingly useful to study for example dual canonical bases of the $\mathfrak{sl}_3$-web spaces.
-Thus, the starting motivation of the author was to extend this explicit basis to the $\mathfrak{sl}_n$-web algebras ${}_vH_n(\vec{k})_u$ for \textit{any} $\mathfrak{sl}_n$-webs $u,v\in W_n(\vec{k})$ and \textit{any} $\vec{k}$ (with entries summing up to a multiple of $n$).
-In order to do so, we follow the approach already indicated for $n=3$ in~\cite{tub3}, i.e. the usage of \textit{categorified, diagrammatic quantum skew Howe duality} studied recently independently in the $\mathfrak{sl}_n$-web framework in for example~\cite{ckm},~\cite{lqr1} and~\cite{mpt} (and later extended to all $n>1$ in~\cite{my}).
+Thus, the starting motivation of the author was to extend this explicit basis to the $\mathfrak{gl}_n$-web algebras.
+In order to do so, we follow the approach already indicated for $n=3$ in \cite{tub3}, i.e. the usage of categorified, diagrammatic quantum skew Howe duality studied independently in the $\mathfrak{gl}_n$-web framework in for example \cite{ckm}, \cite{lqr1} and \cite{mpt} (and later extended to all $n>1$ cf. \cite{my}).